 Finally, the highly contagious Omicron variant spread fear worldwide.
 Bigger companies tend to fare better during a more difficult economic period.
 Investors abandoned riskier investments and moved their money to relatively safe stocks.
 In other words, money moved from small-cap stocks to large-cap stocks.

-During the last 2 years, when markets were deemed low-risk, investors shifted their funds to small-cap stocks with high growth potential.
-When markets were riskier, investors transferred their funds to fixed-income and to Large-cap stocks.
+During the last two years, when markets were deemed low-risk, investors shifted their funds to small-cap stocks with high growth potential.
+When markets were riskier, investors transferred their funds to fixed-income and Large-cap stocks.

 2000-2002 & 2008-2009

-Currently, we are not exactly in a recession, but small-cap stocks did take a hit recently.
+We are not exactly in a recession, but small-cap stocks did take a hit recently.
 Are past recoveries a glimpse into the following months?
-It seems that restrictions are once again fading and the next months may be bullish.
+Restrictions are fading again, and the next months may be bullish.

-We still have unresolved questions about a war with Russia, inflation, and the supply-chain operations, but major investors may overlook these fears when looking at large cap vs small cap stocks.
+We still have unresolved questions about a war with Russia, inflation, and supply-chain operations, but major investors may overlook these fears when looking at large-cap vs. small-capp stocks.

-It’s always hard to predict the course of the stock market, but certain indicators lend us a hand.
+It’s always hard to predict the stock market’s course, but certain indicators lend us a hand.
 Worldwide markets will bounce back once various issues sort themselves out.
-It may be wise to diversify our portfolios between large cap vs small cap stocks to avoid any unpleasant surprises.
+It may be wise to diversify our portfolios between large-and small-cap stocks to avoid unpleasant surprises.

 Large-cap stocks will often pay investors dividends and grow steadily.
 Small-cap stocks will take investors for a ride and are much less predictable over the long term.
 High risk leads to high rewards.
 The important thing is to remain informed about worldwide market conditions.